Toys "R" Us: 21st century

 The board of directors installed John Eyler as CEO (formerly of FAO Schwarz) in May 2000.
 Eyler launched a plan to remodel and re-launch the chain.
 Blaming market pressures (primarily competition from Walmart and Target), Toys "R" Us considered splitting its toy and baby businesses.
 On March 17, 2005, a consortium of Bain Capital Partners LLC, Kohlberg Kravis Roberts (KKR) and Vornado Realty Trust announced a $6.6 billion leveraged buyout of the company.
 Public stock closed for the last time on July 21, 2005, at $26.75—a 63% increase since when it first announced that the company was put up for sale.
 Toys "R" Us became a privately owned entity after the buyout.
 The company still files with the Securities and Exchange Commission, as required by its debt agreements.
+Toys "R" Us announced plans for an IPO on May 28, 2010, but canceled them on March 29, 2013, citing market conditions.

 In December 2013, eight days before Christmas, Toys "R" Us announced their stores in the United States would stay open for 87 hours straight.
 The flagship store of the retailer in Times Square was open for 24 hours a day from December 1 to 24, to cater to tourists.
-The announcement came after snow and rain caused a nearly 9 percent year-over-year decline in U.S. store foot traffic.
+The announcement came after snow and rain caused a nearly 9 percent year-over-year decline in US store foot traffic.
 This move also pushed the retailer to hire an additional 45,000 seasonal workers to cater to the demand of the extended store hours.
-Since the toy business is highly seasonal, more than 40% of the company's sales come in during the fourth quarter of the year.
+Since the toy business is highly seasonal, more than 40% of the company's sales come in during the last quarter of the year.

 In 2014, Toys "R" Us announced its "TRU Transformation" strategy, which concentrated on efforts to fix foundational issues affecting future growth, including making stores less cluttered, improving the customer experience, clearer pricing strategies and promotions, and tighter integration of its retail and online businesses.
 In 2015, the company launched the first of a new concept store called the "Toy Lab" in Freehold, New Jersey.
 The new layout provided more space for interactive exhibits and areas to play with new toys before purchase.
 This concept has since been expanded to stores in California, Delaware, Florida, New York and Pennsylvania.